RWTH-EBC/AixWeather/Joss_Paper/paper.md

 # Structure of AixWeather

 \autoref{fig:AixWeatherStructure} shows the current data flow and structure of AixWeather.
-First, the data is imported as raw as possible.
+First, the data is imported as raw as possible, to enable inspection of the raw data.
-The imported data is transformed into a core format and, from there, into the desired export format.
+The imported data is then converted into a core format, including all transformations like data enrichment, unit conversions, time zone and measurement time handling.
-The core format is a defined format that allows for generalized conversion to different export formats.
+The core format is a defined format that allows for generalized conversion to the different export formats.
 The pass-through handling avoids avoidable interpolation-related smoothing by storing the original unsmoothed time series and, if the shift sequence allows, overwriting the smoothed time series